hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The experiences are many and only linked to the use of drones, to sensors that refer to the themes of  IoT to innovative logistics solutions for Smart Agriculture, or to solutions for agro energy or operations that aim to improve the relationship linked to food and sustainability.</p>
+<p>The experiences are many and only linked to the use of drones, to sensors that refer to the themes of&nbsp; IoT to innovative logistics solutions for Smart Agriculture, or to solutions for agro energy or operations that aim to improve the relationship linked to food and sustainability.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->